 IMPORTANT: Please note that this guide is for informational purposes only.
 I try to keep it updated as much as possible, but visa requirements, entry restrictions and e-ticket regulations can change quickly.
 Please refer to your local embassy for further details and the latest information.
 Punta Cana Travel Blog can’t take any liability for travel disruptions, denied entry, additional travel expenses or any further consequences resulting from this article.
 However, it is written to the best of my knowledge and belief.

 This comes along with great improvements in the immigration process once arriving at the airport, as this is super quick since the e-ticket for the Dominican Republic is in place.
-So far I have arrived twice into the country using the e-ticket and there was hardly any waiting time despite arriving with hundreds of other passengers at the same time.
+So far I have arrived a couple of times in the country using the Punta Cana e-ticket and there was hardly any waiting time despite arriving with hundreds of other passengers at the same time.

 The e-ticket and immigration form is for all travelers who are entitled to enter the Dominican Republic visa-free, which are over 100 countries worldwide, including the United States, Canada, the United Kingdom, all European Schengen countries and most Central and South American countries.
 If you are from another country, check if you can travel to Punta Cana and the Dominican Republic visa-free at the following link*.

 It is important to know that you have to fill out an e-ticket for each arrival and departure into the Dominican Republic.
 This being said, you need to fill out an e-ticket form before arriving in Punta Cana (this is the e-ticket to enter the Dominican Republic) and one before leaving from Punta Cana (the e-ticket for leaving the Dominican Republic) or any other airport in the Dominican Republic.

 In case you forget to enter your information into the Dominican immigration portal before heading off to Punta Cana, don’t worry, there is no deadline and you still can do so at the airport with the airport WiFi.
 However, it is definitely recommended to do it before your trip to the Dominican Republic to save time and any possible hassle.
 If you are wondering when you should fill out the e-ticket for the Dominican Republic, approx. 2-3 days before departure is the best time to do so.